twolfson/twolfson.com/articles/readability-formalized.md

   return a - b;
 };
 ```

+Cardinality - Sum of the times each pattern occurs.

+*The previous example had a cardinality of 4.*

+## Proofs

 *Theorem: Coding styles that use whitespace to delimit sequences are more readable since sequences can be distinguished faster.*